sherwink

 A Story from The Optina Garden

-is a beautiful book written by Nina Pavlova, a spiritual daughter of Archimandrite Adrian (Kirsanov).
+The Optina Garden is a beautiful book written by Nina Pavlova, a spiritual daughter of Archimandrite Adrian (Kirsanov).
 Nina also authored Red Pascha, the account of the three Optina monks murdered by satanists in 1993.

 Nina was so captivated with Optina that she purchased a house near the outskirts of the Monastery.
 Daily she visited with the Elders and monks, which provided her with a privileged connection to the Elders.
 She kept detailed and valuable notes on events, characters, and dreams.
 Due to the assistance she provided the Monastery, she was trusted by the elders and with the spiritual guidance they provided her, she received a serious theological education.

 Written in Russian, the text was translated into Greek by Father George Konispoliatis.
-Gerontissa Theonymphe of the Παναγιοπουλα Μετοχι (Panagiopoula Μετochi) in Corfu, Greece, found particularly interesting an …
+Gerontissa Theonymphe of the Παναγιοπουλα Μετοχι (Panagiopoula Μετochi) in Corfu, Greece, found particularly interesting …

 PRAYERS IN TIME OF INVASION